Getting Started with Hazelcast Go Client

 What You’ll Learn

-This tutorial will get you started with the Hazelcast Go client.
+This tutorial will get you started with the Hazelcast Go client and manipulate a map.

 Before you Begin